vanus-labs/docs/user-manual/getting-started/quick-start.md

 export VANUS_GATEWAY=192.168.49.2:30001
 ```

-Last, valid if connected to Vanus
+**Last**, validating if it has connected to Vanus

 ```shell
 vsctl cluster controller topology
 ```

-output should like be
+output should like

 ```shell
 +-------------------+--------+----------------------------------------------------+